New Amerykah Part Two (Return of the Ankh): Commercial performance

 The album debuted at number four on the US Billboard 200 chart, selling 110,000 copies in its first week.
 It also entered at number two on Billboard's R&B/Hip-Hop Albums chart.
 In its second week, the album fell to number nine on the Billboard 200, selling an additional 30,000 copies.
 The album fell to number 20 and sold 19,000 copies in its third week.
 As of 2011 it has sold around 300,000 copies in United States according to Nielsen SoundScan.
 In the United Kingdom, New Amerykah Part Two (Return of the Ankh) debuted at number 56 on the UK Albums Chart and at number nine on the R&B Albums Chart.
-In Canada, the album debuted at number 36 on the Top 100 and at number five on the R&B Top 50 chart.
 New Amerykah Part Two achieved moderate chart success in international markets, peaking within the top-50 in several countries, including Norway, Poland, Switzerland, Sweden, and Denmark.